This reflective method will help you understand problems and discover better solutions.

 What will you do differently the next time?
 What will you do the same?

-What hidden opportunities have this event uncovered?
+What hidden opportunities has this event uncovered?
 How can we use them for our benefit?

 Remind participants that they should learn to focus on addressing the facts and observations before jumping into action.